theburi/camunda-rapid-deployment/README.md

-# camunda-rapid-deployment
 Demo for CamundaCon New York 2024

-# First demo is a demo of EKS and Camunda Helm deployment with Terraform
+# Demo 1: AWS EKS and Camunda Helm deployment with Terraform

-## Let me introduce my set up and assumption
+## Let introduce our up and assumption

+We use AWS EKS guide and provided Terraform scripts https://docs.camunda.io/docs/self-managed/setup/deploy/amazon/amazon-eks/ We created GitHub Actions to deploy Terraform.

-For simplicity I am running something very simple.
-We assume some knowledge of IaC knowledge, but we will do our best to explain principles.
+For simplicity we removed few configuration options.
+We assume some knowledge of IaC, but we will do our best to explain principles.
 What you will not see:
 * EKS is deployed simply- without Vault, IAM service accounts, Ingresses or TLS
 * GitHub Actions: Many standard processes are omitted to make this presentation more readable: style checks, PR Actions.